edgelesssys/constellation/docs/docs/architecture/components/microservices.md

     C -- deploys --> F
 ```

+An overview of how these services interact with each other when setting up a cluster is provided in the [Protocol overview](../overview.md#cluster-growth).
+Details about the role of each service are provided below.

 ## Bootstrapper

 The _Bootstrapper_ is the first microservice launched after booting a Constellation node image.